-Customer Support & Editorial Internship (Summer 2017)
+Customer Support & Editorial Internship (Ongoing)

 Cards Against Humanity is a small independent game company with big dreams but potatoes for hands.
 We receive a lot of email from fans and customers, and we're looking for an intern to help us answer it all.
 Your main responsibility will be talking to fans in a helpful, delightful way.
 You'll work on a team and handle lost orders, website errors, and general customer service.
 You'll help us pull off stunts and pranks, like the time we dug a hole in the ground, or sold poop.